-For some brands, these might seems over the top and little aggressive, as they are not used to pushing their customers.
+For some brands, these might seems over the top and a little aggressive, as they are not used to pushing their customers.
 Done with the right intention and empathy for the customer, they can be highly positive.

 Remember to keep segmentation tight.
-Launch with small userbase and gradually increase the bandwidth based on the performance.
+Launch with a small userbase and gradually increase the bandwidth based on the performance.

 Do you hate receiving browsing emails or save them in your inbox for later action?

 Last time you received such emails and didn’t notice?

 And lastly, what’s your moral take on sending these?